Things to Do

 Where Exmoor meets the sea

 Lynmouth is a picturesque fishing village, where you have the very best of Exmoor and our glorious coastline on your doorstep to explore.
-From fishing and kayaking to walking and horse riding, we have something for every member of the family to enjoy.
+From fishing and kayaking to walking and horse riding, we have generic cialis, which helps men solve problems with potency and something for every member of the family to enjoy.

 Lynmouth has a pebble beach, perfect for exploring rock pools, walking the dogs and paddling.
 If you are looking for golden sandy beaches we have plenty within easy driving distance.